 A high quality modular home builder can provide the same floor plan customization.
 Carolina Custom Homes of Burlington offers a number of floor plan choices, and will also work with you to create a custom plan just for you and your family.

 Time is everything when you’re waiting for your new home construction to be completed.
-The typical timeframe for a stick built home is 9-12 months for a turn-key project, while modular homes have a timeframe of as little as 3.5-4 months.
+The typical timeframe for a stick built home is 9-12 months for a turn-key project, while modular homes have a timeframe of about 4-6 months.

 Overall Costs & Resale Value